Slack V2 Integration Guide | PagerDuty

 • Add slash commands and add actions to messages (and view related content)

-• Send messages as [Workspace Name] for Slack: This allows the extension to post to specific channels in your Slack workspace.
+• Send messages as [Workspace Name] for Slack: This action allows the extension to post to specific channels in your Slack workspace.

 Click Allow to authorize.
-Once this step is complete, you can then begin connecting PagerDuty services to a specific Slack channel.
+Once this step is complete, you can begin connecting PagerDuty services to a specific Slack channel.
 Continue to Add the Slack Extension to a Service to complete the integration.

 Add the Slack Extension to a Service